mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 The problem here is most likely that the device does not have the [partition layout Mender expects](../../05.Operating-System-updates-Yocto-Project/01.Overview/docs.md#partition-layout).
 This could have happened if you just placed the Mender binary into your rootfs, but did not [reflash the entire storage device](../../05.Operating-System-updates-Yocto-Project/20.Provisioning-a-new-device/docs.md) with the `.sdimg.` file output from the [Yocto Project build](../../05.Operating-System-updates-Yocto-Project/03.Build-for-demo/docs.md).
 When this happens, output from `mount` and `fw_printenv` can confirm that this is the problem you are seeing.
 The solution is to flash your entire storage device with the `.sdimg` output from the Yocto Project build process.

-## The Mender client uses excessive network traffic even when not deploying updates
+## The Mender Client uses excessive network traffic even when not deploying updates

-If you are using the Mender client in demo mode, either by selecting it when running `mender setup`, or set up with the [demo layer](../../05.Operating-System-updates-Yocto-Project/03.Build-for-demo/docs.md), the Mender client has more aggressive [polling intervals](../../03.Client-installation/07.Configuration/01.Polling-intervals/docs.md) to simplify testing.
+If you are using the Mender Client in demo mode, either by selecting it when running `mender setup`, or set up with the [demo layer](../../05.Operating-System-updates-Yocto-Project/03.Build-for-demo/docs.md), the Mender Client has more aggressive [polling intervals](../../03.Client-installation/07.Configuration/01.Polling-intervals/docs.md) to simplify testing.

 See the documentation on [building for production](../../05.Operating-System-updates-Yocto-Project/06.Build-for-production/docs.md) and [polling intervals](../../03.Client-installation/07.Configuration/01.Polling-intervals/docs.md) to reduce the network bandwidth usage.